BawdyAnarchist/quBSD/Future_Development.md

 ##### VIRTUAL MACHINE INTEGRATION

+qb-start
+	- We're adding time to STARTS for each solo/island jail/VM, but technically, only necessary once
+	- Still not quite getting the STARTS correct.
+If the gateway was checked first, the client's start path wont include that path for starts
+		- Either could sort in compile_jlist() or could create another variable, file, or array to track a jail's STARTS, and add it together

+qb-stop
+	- I really thought I had fixed some inefficiencies, but it's still slow to climb hierarchy

 # Stuff fkd up with 0control, causing networking errors on starts.
 Generalize 0control
-all jails must now have SSHD installed connect_gateway_to_clients
-	- maybe that's the place for isc-dhcpd, named, pf, and wireguard restarts double check the handling of `none` for 0control
+all jails must now have SSHD installed double check the handling of `none` for 0control

 it looks like chk_valid_ipv4 at the end, it'll never make it to $_xp, coz return0 in digits checks

-# After SSH and scp is hammered out, make another system backup
+# After SSH, scp, 0control, and the startstop issues are all hammered out, make another system backup

 # 0CONTROL JAIL
-* Too many jails overlap trying to restart dhcpd*
 * any VM/jail start needs: service named restart add permanent checks to prevent any changes to 0control via normal qb-commands 0control key needs added to all rootjails - also to qb-create